-College in the High School is allowed to be co-delivered with the following dual credit courses - Advanced Placement, International Baccalaureate, Cambridge and CTE Dual Credit.
-College in the High may not be co-delivered with Honors course.
+College in the High School can be co-delivered as an Advanced Placement, International Baccalaureate, Cambridge and CTE Dual Credit.
+College in the High may not be co-delivered as an Honors course.

 WAC 392-725-235, passed in November 2017 details rules for reporting College in the High School courses that are co-delivered with another dual credit course.